 1) 1 certified nursing assistant to every 6 residents during the day shift.

-Green Hill has 1 CNA for every 5 residents in the Green House Homes and 1 for every 6 residents in the Legacy building.
+Green Hill has 1 CNA for every 5 residents in the The Villas at Green Hill and 1 for every 6 residents in the Legacy building.

 2) 1 certified nursing assistant to every 9 residents for the evening shift.

-Green Hill has 1 CNA for every 5 residents in the Green House Homes in the evening and 1 for every 8 residents in the Legacy building.
+Green Hill has 1 CNA for every 5 residents in the The Villas at Green Hill in the evening and 1 for every 8 residents in the Legacy building.

 3) 1 certified nursing assistant to every 14 residents for the night shift.

-Green Hill has 1 CNA for every 10 residents in Green House Homes for the night shift and 1 for every 13 residents in the Legacy Building.
+Green Hill has 1 CNA for every 10 residents in The Villas at Green Hill for the night shift and 1 for every 13 residents in the Legacy Building.

 Green Hill continues to provide care and services to its residents that exceed national and state requirements.
 At Green Hill, our residents are our family.
 Best practices and quality of life care for our residents is our mission.